 - Preheat oven to 450º.

-- Cut cabbage into 2-3 inch wedges and spread onto an oiled baking sheet.
+- Cut cabbage into 1 inch slices and spread onto a foil lined baking sheet.
 Combine paprika and garlic powder and sprinkle over the top.
 Drizzle with about 3 teaspoons of olive oil and then salt and pepper to taste.

 - Roast for 25-30 minutes, turning once until the edges are crispy and slightly toasted.

 - Make sure the oven is pre-heated before adding the cabbage so that it cooks quickly and you get some crispy edges.